arklumpus/MuPDFCore/Readme.md

     The `TESSDATA_PREFIX` and language name will then be set accordingly to where the file was located.

     This means that if you use one of these constructors you do not have to worry about the language files being installed in the right place; as long as the user has an Internet connection, the library will download the language files as necessary.

-**Note**: the Tesseract OCR is not supported on macOS on Apple silicon, because I could not find a way to compile the native MuPDF library with Tesseract on this platform (can you help?).
-If you try to use any OCR method in an app published with target `osx-arm64`, you will get an exception (you can catch this and fail gracefully).
-If you need to use the OCR functions on macOS, you should publish with target `osx-x64` and rely on Rosetta 2 to run your program on Apple silicon Macs.

 ### MuPDFCore.MuPDFRenderer control